myprojectspw/Maze-Runner/README.md

 # Instalation
 Program requires Visual Studio 2017 to run.
 You have to download it as zip or clone to your disk. </br>
 In Visual Studio File->Open->Projects/Solution.</br>
 Then you should search for file .sln and choose it.
-The project is loaded and you have to run it by |> compailer. </br>
+The project is loaded and you have to run it by |> compiler. </br>
 Enjoy! </br>